Ricardosgeral/relier/README.md

 - Use of the [pigpio library](http://abyz.me.uk/rpi/pigpio/) to get the readings from the turbine flowmeter (hall-effect sensor), using the function [callback](http://abyz.me.uk/rpi/pigpio/python.html#callback).
 More information [here](https://www.raspberrypi.org/forums/viewtopic.php?t=66445).
 - *Use of threading (['thread-based parallelism'](https://docs.python.org/3/library/threading.html)), together with [Event objects](https://docs.python.org/3/library/threading.html#event-objects), in Python 3*.
 Threads are used in three cases:
-   + In the handling of the results from analog sensors, for "stability".
+   + In the handling of the results from *analog sensors*, for "stability".
 Threads allow to do a mean over a certain period of time with a shorter delay between samples.
 This can in some cases improve the data reliability.
 Thus, the collection of readings from the ADC (ADS1115) is done using a [Thread Class object](https://docs.python.org/3/library/threading.html#thread-objects).
-   + Since temperature sensors take a considerable time between reads (about 1 second), the readings of those sensors is done in multi-tasking.
+   + Since *temperature sensors* take a considerable time between reads (about 1 second), the readings of those sensors is done in multi-tasking.
    This ensures that the interval between readings is the one indicated by the user.
    Treads are here also used as *Class objects*.
-   + Detection of serial connection between the server and the Nextion touchscreen.
+   + Detection of *serial communication* between the server and the Nextion touchscreen.
    The server needs to check if the touchscreen is pressed, independently of being at the same time doing other tasks.
-   To achieve this it is used Thread module, alongside with Events from the threading module.
+   To achieve this it is used *Thread*, alongside with *Event*, both from the threading module.
 This achievement took me a while to master, and I believe it may be useful to others.
-- *Serial communication with the Nextion Device in Python 3* (TX-RX, UART protocol).
-Unfortunately, there was not (until the day i'm writing this) a Python library to use Nextion touchscreen.
+- *Library for serial communication with the Nextion Device in Python 3* (TX-RX, UART protocol).
+Unfortunately, until the day I'm writing this, a Python library to use Nextion touchscreen was not available.
-There is a library developed for Arduino, but I did not want to mix Python and *C* code.
+There is a good library developed for Arduino, but I did not want to mix Python and *C* code.
 So, I've developed my own Nextion Library for Python 3 (which took me a while to achieve!).
 This library is relatively simple to use, and has margin for improvement.
 You just need to look at the [py3nextion_lib.py](https://github.com/Ricardosgeral/relier/blob/master/py3nextion_lib.py), and use it alongside with [*nextionApp.py*](https://github.com/Ricardosgeral/relier/blob/master/nextionApp.py) all the components (to be accessed by the server) defined in the Nextion Editor.
-Of course you need to know how to use the Nextion commands.
+Of course, you need to know how to use the Nextion commands.
 For that, see [instructions set](https://nextion.itead.cc/resources/documents/instruction-set/).
 - Use of the library [*pygsheets*](https://github.com/nithinmurali/pygsheets), alongside with library [*pandas*](https://pandas.pydata.org/index.html) to collect data from multiple sensors and write them in google sheets.